What's an online course really like?

 The benefit of using our courses for isolated staff is that they have active contact with Opening the Book tutors.
-In our Entry Level courses, although the tasks are self-assessed, there is a requirement to contribute to a discussion board where learners will find active participation from an Opening the Book tutor.
-In our Intermediate courses, submitted work is assessed by an Opening the Book tutor, who will comment on individual achievements, give praise and ask for more information if needed.
-In the Advanced courses, learners work throughout with a personal Opening the Book mentor who can discuss with them how they plan to apply the course work when they return to work and can follow up their experience at that later date.
+In self-assessed courses, there is a requirement to contribute to a discussion board where learners will find active participation from an Opening the Book tutor.
+In courses with personal feedback, submitted work is assessed by an Opening the Book tutor, who will comment on individual achievements, give praise and ask for more information if needed.
+In the courses for managers, learners work throughout with a personal Opening the Book mentor who can discuss with them how they can apply the course work to their specific work situation.

 There are no deadlines set online for anyone to complete a course, but managers might consider setting deadlines for their own staff, depending on the time that they allow for training to take place.
 The most successful large-scale rollouts we have seen all set deadlines to help progress keep moving.

 Opening the Book courses have played a key part in many training strategies across whole public library services from London to Kampala, fitting numbers to their specific needs.
-Typically, a large service buys a pyramid of places, say 50 at entry level, 25 Intermediate and 5 Advanced.
+Typically, a large service buys a pyramid of places, say 50 at self-assessed level, 25 with personal feedback and 5 for managers.
 In another model, libraries in North Wales combined together to run a shared programme supported by regional funding.
 There is a great opportunity for school networks to look at this too.